-As teenagers prepare to finish high school and head off to college, they have a lot of things on their minds – vaccinations, probably aren’t one of them.
+As teenagers prepare to finish high school and head off to college, they have a lot of things on their minds – keeping up with vaccinations probably isn’t one of them.

 Young adults may believe that they only need to go to the doctor when they are sick or hurt, so it’s important to chat with them about what vaccines are recommended for their age group and why.
 As their healthcare provider, you can help them transition to a healthy adulthood.

 Dr. Karla Loken of Henry County Hospital agrees.
-“Please make your patients aware of vaccine preventable diseases and the availability of life saving vaccines in your office today.
-No one wants to meet you in the ER and here that their illness was preventable!“
+“Please make your patients aware of vaccine-preventable diseases and the availability of life-saving vaccines in your office today.
+No one wants to meet you in the ER and hear that their illness was preventable!“

 Making it easy to get their recommended vaccinations is a further incentive.
 Try offering convenient hours and walk-in appointments.
-If getting their flu-shot or MenB vaccine is hassle-free, they are far more likely to get vaccinated.
+If getting their flu shot, HPV, or MenB vaccine is hassle-free, they are far more likely to get vaccinated.

 Be open, be honest, and let them know that by getting vaccinated, they can help keep themselves, their family, and their community healthy for years to come.